aaronmaynard/DscResource.Tests/README.md

   this repository will never have examples.
 - Added Rule Name to PS Script Analyzer custom rules
 - Added PsScript Analyzer Rule Name to Write-Warning output in meta.tests
+- Removed sections 'Goals' and 'Git and Unicode' as they have become redundant.

 ### 0.2.0.0